Investigating the interplay of the braneworld gravity and the plasma environment on the black hole shadow: Introduction

 In this study, we examine shadow of black holes in braneworld gravity surrounded by plasma environments.
 Braneworld gravity arises naturally in higher-dimensional models such as the Randall–Sundrum (RS) scenario, where our observable Universe is treated as a 3-brane embedded in a higher-dimensional bulk spacetime \citep{Randall:1999vf, Randall:1999ee,Akama:1982jy}.
 In these models, gravitational degrees of freedom propagate into the bulk, while standard model fields remain confined to the brane.
 The effective four-dimensional gravitational field equations on the brane include additional corrections induced by the five-dimensional Weyl tensor \citep{Shiromizu:1999wj}.
 These non-local effects manifest themselves as a tidal charge term in the black hole geometry \citep{Dadhich:2000am}.
 The rotating braneworld black hole solution is a ``Kerr--Newman-like'' braneworld black hole obtained in \citep{Aliev:2005bi,Aliev:2006qp}.
 The corresponding spacetime describes a rotating black hole on the brane with mass $M$ and spin parameter $a$, along with a tidal charge parameter $q$ that encodes the influence of the extra dimension.
 Unlike the electric charge in the Kerr--Newman solution, the tidal charge $q$ arises from the gravitational field in the bulk and can take either positive or negative values.
 A negative tidal charge enlarges the event horizon and can enhance strong-field gravitational effects, thereby providing a potential observational signature of higher-dimensional gravity.
 Thus, the geometry is uniquely characterized by the parameters \( M , a \text{ and } q \).
-In contrast to standard General Relativity, where deviations in strong-field observables typically require exotic matter or quantum corrections, in the present case the tidal charge modifies the photon dynamics around the black hole due to the influence of higher dimensions.
-This makes rotating braneworld black holes a compelling candidate for testing extra-dimensional gravity using the Event Horizon Telescope (EHT) observations of M87* and Sgr A*.
+In contrast to standard General Relativity, where deviations in strong-field observables typically require exotic matter or quantum corrections, in the present case, the tidal charge modifies the photon dynamics around the black hole due to the influence of higher dimensions.
+This makes rotating braneworld black holes a compelling candidate for testing extra-dimensional gravity using the Event Horizon Telescope (EHT) observations of M87* and Sgr A*. { The shadow of braneworld BHs in vacuum was first investigated by Amarilla \& Eiora \citep{Amarilla:2011fx} which was followed by subsequent works \cite{Eiroa:2017uuq,Liu:2024brf,Badia:2021kpk,Blaschke:2022pgf,Bohra:2023vls,Zhang:2021npt,Neves:2020doc,Hou:2021okc}.
+The present work investigates the role of the tidal charge and the plasma environment on the shadow of braneworld BHs.}